Nemocas/AbstractAlgebra.jl/doc/types.md

 quite technical and should be skipped or skimmed by new users of Julia/Nemo.
 Types are almost never dealt with directly when scripting Nemo to do mathematical computations.

-In contrast, Nemo developers will certainlty want to know how we model mathematical objects and the rings, fields, groups, etc. that they belong to in Nemo.
+In contrast, Nemo developers will certainly want to know how we model mathematical objects and the rings, fields, groups, etc. that they belong to in Nemo.

 ## Introduction